 The way it was is gone… they went to the CRM startup down the road… or back to the Big Dog market leader.

 That should hurt – twice – since not only did you lose a customer – and dropped your average customer Lifetime Value (LTV), your Monthly and Annual Recurring Revenue (MRR & ARR), and hurt your company valuation – but your competitor gained a customer, gained MRR & ARR, and bumped their valuation a bit.
 That’s not cool.

 So, are you ready to compete in this new reality of SaaS?
 You should be… and I can help you.

-I help SaaS providers like yours Acquire and Retain customers… two things you REALLY need to get right if you want to thrive in 2013 and beyond.
+I help SaaS providers like yours Acquire and Retain customers… two things you REALLY need to get right if you want to thrive now and in the future.